Zubeen Garg: Awards and honours

+Best Music Direction Award to Mr. Zubeen Garg for Non-feature Film Echoes Of Silence, at the 55th National Film Awards, 2009.

-In 1996, Zubeen Garg was selected as Best Indian pop album for his album "Chandni Raat" at Channel V Music Awards and Screen Awards which was nominated and lost to Daler Mehndi's album Bolo Ta Ra Ra and Suchitra Krishnamoorthi's album Dole Dole respectively.
+In 1996 Garg was selected as Best Debut Indian pop album for his album "Chandni Raat" at Channel V Music Awards and Screen Awards which was nominated and lost to Daler Mehndi's album Bolo Ta Ra Ra and Suchitra Krishnamoorthi's album Dole Dole respectively.

-In 2011, Zubeen Garg was honoured as a guest artist of the year by the Assam Convention, at Oak Brook, Illinois, United States.
+In 2011 he was honoured as a guest artist of the year by the Assam Convention, at Oak Brook, Illinois, United States.

-On 27 May 2024, Zubeen Garg was awarded an honorary Doctor of Literature (D.Litt.) degree by the University of Science and Technology, Meghalaya.
+On 27 May 2024 he was awarded an honorary Doctor of Literature degree by the University of Science and Technology, Meghalaya.

 He has also received Best Music Direction Award for Non-feature Film Echoes Of Silence, at the 55th National Film Awards, 2009.

-Best Music Direction Award to Mr. Zubeen Garg for Non-feature Film Echoes Of Silence, at the 55th National Film Awards, 2009.